EdenEast/nightfox.nvim/usage.md

   -- Make sure `link` is cleared to `""` so that the link will be removed.
   CursorColumn = { bg = "sel0", link = "" },

   -- Specs are used for the template.
-Specs have their pallet's as a field that can be accessed IncSearch = { bg = "pallet.cyan" },
+Specs have their palette's as a field that can be accessed IncSearch = { bg = "palette.cyan" },
 }

 require('nightfox').setup({ specs = specs, groups = groups })